Rob-B-Hood: Filming and post-production

+Release

+Theatrical release

 Rob-B-Hood had its world premiere at the Venice Film Festival on 8 September 2006.
 After the film's premiere at the Venice Film Festival, several scenes highlighting the personal relationships between characters were deleted from Rob-B-Hood prior to its release to the general public.
 Benny Chan explains that including too many dramatic scenes may distract the audience from the plot.
 The uncut version of Rob-B-Hood is included in the DVD release as the "Extended Version" feature.

 The cut version of the film was released simultaneously in Hong Kong, China, Singapore, Malaysia and other Southeast Asian countries on 29 September.
 Afterwards, Rob-B-Hood was released in Japan on 7 April 2007.
 Greece remains the only European country in which Rob-B-Hood was released, on 13 February 2007.
 The film is rated IIA in Hong Kong (unsuitable for children), G in Singapore and U in Malaysia.

 The Japanese title of Rob-B-Hood is プロジェクトBB (Purojekuto BB), literally Project BB, the name initially proposed for the film.
 In Greece, the film is known as Ασύλληπτοι Απατεώνες (transliteration: Asulliptoi Apateones), meaning Inconceivable Frauds.
 In the United States, the film is known as Robin-B-Hood.

-DVD
+Home media

 The first pressing of the DVD was released in Hong Kong in November 2006 on Region 0.
 This has since been discontinued and the subsequent standard and limited edition releases were on Region 3.
 All Hong Kong versions contain two discs: a movie disc and an extras disc.
 The movie disc features both the cinematic and uncut versions of the film, along with a commentary track by Benny Chan.
 The extras disc contains a "behind-the-scenes" video, the post-production press conference, a collection of deleted scenes and the music video of the theme song.

 The limited edition DVD is housed in a box-file style box and contains various pieces of merchandise including branded sandals and door signs.
 An even more limited release of 5000 units was briefly available, and handed out at various film festivals.
 This edition contained a crystal dummy, an imitation bank note and a branded 2007 calendar in addition to the merchandise in the other limited edition release.

 The DVD was later released in other East Asian countries, including China (Region 6), Japan (Region 2), South Korea, Thailand and Malaysia (Region 3).
 On 26 December 2007, the DVD was released in the US (Region 1) by Dragon Dynasty in a "two-disc ultimate edition", which contains much of the same extras as the Hong Kong releases, including the commentary by Benny Chan, though with US trailers replacing the domestic ones.
 However, the runtime for this release is 126:28, which is somewhere between the theatrical cut (121:46) and the director's cut (135:11) on the Hong Kong releases.

 On 24 May 2010, DVD was released by Cine Asia in a two-disc ultimate edition at the United Kingdom in Region 2.